CuongZ/APKInstallTCGM/README.md

 + [Version 2.1] Updated adb packs, change work folder to "compoments"
 + [Version 2.1] Now you can install apk have size over 1GB with "adb install -s" method.
 + [Version 2.1] New Feature: Force close progress ADB when the script "First-Check Compoment Step" and when the install is completed.
+// Just a little update so isn't take much my time ;)
 # Old Changelogs [Version 2.0]
 + [Version 2.0] Cleaned up the code and improved UI
 + [Version 2.0] You now can type your APK name to install your app, instead of changing apps name to app.apk